Visitors to our web pages often arrive with the question, “What is the Function of a Sieve Shaker?”

 - Place noisy shaker in sound damping enclosure

 The effectiveness of any sieve shaker is related to characteristics of the material being sieve tested.
 The minimum size to be separated, the resistance to agglomeration and static electric factors influence the selection of a shaker.

 When particles to be separated are smaller than 50 microns, other techniques may be needed to effectively separate these small particles.
-Use of ultrasonic agitation techniques often work.
+Use of ultrasonic agitation techniques often works.
 Another method involves the use of a vacuum to pull small particles through the sieve openings.
-Vacuum equipment usually processes one sieve at a time.
+Such vacuum equipment usually processes one sieve at a time.

 The purpose of sieve shaker is clear: to expose the sample to all the openings in a sieve in a manner that will expedite the passing of particles smaller then the openings.
 However, as in most of the instrument world where I work, the selection of the appropriate sieve shaker depends on the size and characteristics of the sample to be separated.